nwillc/genfuncs/README.md

 func Map[T, R any](slice container.GSlice[T], transform genfuncs.Function[T, R]) container.GSlice[R]
 ```

-Map returns a new container\.GSlice containing the results of applying the given transform function to each element in the original slice\.
+Map returns a new container.GSlice containing the results of applying the given transform function to each element in the original slice.

 <details><summary>Example</summary>
 <p>